volodymyrhudyma/blog/content/blog/2020-08-13-immutability-in-javascript.md

 With **Objects and Arrays**, assigning the original variable to a new one **creates a reference** to the original variable.

-That's why you can modify the copies of Primitives without affecting the original value:
+That is why you can modify the copies of Primitives without affecting the original value:

 ```javascript
 const num = 10;